 In Project Management for the Unofficial Project Manager, Steven Covey says that leaders exhibit 4 strong qualities above all else: they demonstrate respect, listen first, clarify expectations, and practice accountability.
 When leaders fail to practice accountability they set a bad example for followers.
 Why should employees need to follow through when the employer doesn’t?

-failure to admit to their role and/or responsibility for a negative outcome for the company,
+failure to admit to the leader's role and/or responsibility for a negative outcome for the company,

 failure to acknowledge the impacts of their decisions on the company,

-failure to address said impacts by offering resources or solutions to rectify them,
+failure to offer resources or solutions to rectify problems,

 failure to perform to the company standard, and even